franciscosbf/SocialNetwork/resources/social-network/subsystems/code-structure.md

     for each <service>/:
       api/ - gRPC API used by other services in the same subsystem or gateway
       core/ - internal implementation
-      config/ - parameters used to manipulate service behaviour or communications related errors/ - error codes
+      errors/ - error codes
       storage/ - persistency things
         db/ (?) - auto generated code for database